KrishnenduGhosh/VL/README.md

 In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in

 # Cite
-Please cite our work on Augmenting video lectures:
+Please cite our work on Augmenting Video Lectures:

     @article{ghosh2021augmenting,
         title = "Augmenting Video Lectures: Identifying Off-topic Concepts and Linking to Relevant Video Lecture Segments",